Ghabriel/Z-Script/README.md

 ## Usage

-Create a file named `zscript.ts` in your project.
+Create a file named `zscript.ts` *or* a folder named `zscript` with a `main.ts` file in your project.
 You can run it directly by running this at its directory:
 ```bash
 # if zsc is installed globally
 zsc [args...]